AlexJReid/zigxll/HOW_IT_WORKS.md

 ### 5. Build Helper (build.zig)

-The `buildXll()` function is what users call in their `build.zig`.

-This is the magic that lets users write minimal build.zig files - all the complexity is handled here.
+`buildXll()` is called from user's `build.zig` and handles all the wiring.
+This is why user build files stay minimal.

 ### 6. XLValue Wrapper (src/xlvalue.zig)

-XLValue provides a type-safe interface to Excel's XLOPER12.
+XLValue wraps XLOPER12 with type safety.

 **Memory Management**

 XLValue tracks whether it owns memory via `m_owns_memory`.
 When Excel calls `xlAutoFree12()`, the framework deallocates any owned memory.
-Excel memory ownership rules are very strict.
-Time will tell if we've got this right, but it's a part of the library that will be continually reviewed and improved.
+Excel memory ownership rules are strict - time will tell if this is right.

 **UTF-8 Conversion**